4rge/Shell-Script-Templates/Sh-Menu-Using-JSON-or-YAML/README.md

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
-- `options.json`: An example configuration file containing command names and associated commands (in JSON format).
-- `options.yaml`: An example configuration file containing command names and associated commands (in YAML format).
 - `index.html`: A webui designed to streamline the creation of json and yaml files for this script.

 ## Getting Started